yyc12345/bmmo-protocol-compiler/docs/GenCode.md

     * This function will **not** throw any exception.
     * We need construct a `System.IO.BinaryReader` in there as its parameter.
         - Set `leaveOpen = true` to make sure that `MemoryStream` will not be closed automatically.
-        - If you want to use this `BinaryReader`, you also can declare it in any scope as you want.
+        - If you want to re-use this `BinaryReader`, you also can declare it in any scope as you want.
         - The `encoding` parameter is not important because we do not use its string RW functions.
 0. Clear buffer for following using.
 It is highly recommended even if you just want to use this buffer only once.